cessda/cessda.guidelines.public/technical-infrastructure/observability/availability.md

 # {{ page.title }}

-## Availability
+## Service Availability

-Availability is typically expressed as the percentage of time that the service was up in a given time period.
+Service availability is typically expressed as the percentage of time that the service was up in a given time period.

 ## Status